-Active assisted External rotation

-Keep the elbow of your injured arm tucked into your side and your elbow bent.
+Active assisted External rotation Keep the elbow of your injured arm tucked into your side and your elbow bent.
 Hold onto a stick/umbrella/golf club or similar.
 Use your unaffected arm to push your injured hand outwards.
 Remember to keep your elbow tucked in.
 Push until you feel a stretch.
 If you don't have a stick you could simply hold the injured arm at the wrist and guide it outwards.
 Hold for 5 seconds then return to the starting position.
 Repeat 10 times provided there is no increase in symptoms.

-Stage 3 exercises to do 4-5 times a day - To start at 6 weeks after injury

-When you have regained full range of movement during the above exercises without pain you can start to do the exercises without the support of your other hand; this is known as active range of movement.
+Stage 3 exercises to do 4-5 times a day - To start at 6 weeks When you have regained full range of movement during the above exercises without pain you can start to do the exercises without the support of your other hand; this is known as active range of movement.
 Then when you have regained your full range of movement without the support of the other arm you can start to build up your regular activities.

-Active Forward flexion:

-With your thumb facing up, try to move your arm up, keeping it close beside your body.
+Active Forward flexion: With your thumb facing up, try to move your arm up, keeping it close beside your body.
+Active Abduction With your thumb facing up and outwards, try to move your arm in a big arc out to the side.

-Active Abduction

-With your elbow bent to about 90 degrees, gently lift your arm out to the side.

-Active External rotation

-With your elbow by your side, rotate your forearm outwards, keeping your elbow at about 90 degrees in flexion.
+Active External rotation With your elbow by your side, rotate your forearm outwards, keeping your elbow at about 90 degrees in flexion.